chboudry/trey-research-terraform/README.md

 ## Industrialize

+Manual is cool to start with but we are facing multiple problems :
+- Governance : What is the company is going to do when you are on vacation
+- Security : How can we improve security on our password secrets at least
+- Monitoring : how to troubleshot and keep historization of our change

+To stick to our __minimum viable product__, the intent here is to :
+- Use a CICD pipeline to execute terraform actions
+- Save Terraform state within an Azure Storage Account

+### Steps :
 __[section in progress]__

 Notice : We add an Azure storage account for state management and a service principal that is going to execute terraform.
 This makes the execution possible within a CICD pipeline.